Area 51: U-2 program

 The Central Intelligence Agency (CIA) established the Groom Lake test facility in April 1955 for Project AQUATONE: the development of the Lockheed U-2 strategic reconnaissance aircraft.
 Project director Richard M. Bissell Jr. understood that the flight test and pilot training programs could not be conducted at Edwards Air Force Base or Lockheed's Palmdale facility, given the extreme secrecy surrounding the project.
 He conducted a search for a suitable testing site for the U-2 under the same extreme security as the rest of the project.
-He notified Lockheed, who sent an inspection team out to Groom Lake.
+He notified Lockheed, who sent an inspection team to Groom Lake.
 According to Lockheed's U-2 designer Kelly Johnson:

 The lake bed made an ideal strip for testing aircraft, and the Emigrant Valley's mountain ranges and the NTS perimeter protected the site from visitors; it was about 100 mi north of Las Vegas.
 The CIA asked the AEC to acquire the land, designated "Area 51" on the map, and to add it to the Nevada Test Site.

 Johnson named the area "Paradise Ranch" to encourage workers to move to "the new facility in the middle of nowhere", as the CIA later described it, and the name became shortened to "the Ranch".
 On 4 May 1955, a survey team arrived at Groom Lake and laid out a 5000 ft north–south runway on the southwest corner of the lakebed and designated a site for a base support facility.
 The Ranch initially consisted of little more than a few shelters, workshops, and trailer homes in which to house its small team.
 A little over three months later, the base consisted of a single paved runway, three hangars, a control tower, and rudimentary accommodations for test personnel.
 The base's few amenities included a movie theater and volleyball court.
 There was also a mess hall, several wells, and fuel storage tanks.
 CIA, Air Force, and Lockheed personnel began arriving by July 1955.
-The Ranch received its first U-2 delivery on 24 July 1955 from Burbank on a C-124 Globemaster II cargo plane, accompanied by Lockheed technicians on a Douglas DC-3.
+The Ranch received its first U-2 delivery on 24 July 1955 from Burbank, California on a C-124 Globemaster II cargo plane, accompanied by Lockheed technicians on a Douglas DC-3.
 Regular Military Air Transport Service flights were set up between Area 51 and Lockheed's offices in Burbank, California.
 To preserve secrecy, personnel flew to Nevada on Monday mornings and returned to California on Friday evenings.